From Parliament to Jail: vaguely defined laws as a tool to suppress freedoms in Iraq

 In all these cases, the fundamental right of citizens—including MPs—to speak their opinions is passed over.
 The truth is that this right is continuously undermined.

-Instead of engaging in the right of expressing an opinion, the public debate is diverted to “other” topics that stray from discussing the authenticity of individuals’ right to express their opinions.
+Instead of engaging in the right to express an opinion, the public debate is diverted to “other” topics that stray from discussing the authenticity of individuals’ right to express their opinions.
 In Al-Salami’s case, the trial was based on Article 331 of the Penal Code, which in practice is related to depriving the right to criticism and speech.
-However, a wide network of media close to the authorities accused Al-Salami of forging government documents, as a way to justify repressive behavior, framing Al-Salami as a perpetrator of forgery, rather than portraying him as a victim of a repressive pattern aimed at preventing people from criticizing the authorities.
+However, a wide network of media close to the authorities accused Al-Salami of forging government documents as a way to justify repressive behaviour, framing Al-Salami as a perpetrator of forgery rather than portraying him as a victim of a repressive pattern aimed at preventing people from criticizing the authorities.

 Before and after

-Additionally, a stereotypical image of the opposition figures is created, portraying them as linked to foreign agendas and as agents of Western countries.
-Or, as has recently been happening, accusing them of spreading homosexuality and promoting the concept of gender, or “degrading content” and seeking to undermine societal principles and values and encouraging the dissolution of families.
-All of these accusations serve to strip opposition figures of their ethical and national symbolism, ultimately easing any assault and undermining social sympathy for their causes.
+A stereotypical image of the opposition figures is also created, portraying them as linked to foreign agendas and as agents of Western countries.
+Or, as has recently been happening, accusing them of spreading homosexuality and promoting the concept of gender, or degrading content, and seeking to undermine societal principles and values and encouraging the dissolution of families.
+These accusations strip opposition figures of their ethical and national symbolism, ultimately easing any assault and undermining social sympathy for their causes.
 These accusations share the characteristic of being elastic and based on undefined ethical concepts.

 Read More